 “Most people would walk by a dump pile and assume that there’s no picture there,” says global industrial landscape photographer Edward Burtynsky.
 “But there’s always a picture, you just have to go in there and find it.”
 Born in Canada in 1955, Burtynsky has been investigating human-altered landscapes in his artistic practice for over 35 years, capturing the sweeping views of nature altered by industry; from stone, to minerals, oil, transportation, and silicon.
 “Of course, it’s important to me to make sure that my pictures are attractive to the eye,” he says.
 “But beneath the surface there’s always a bigger, deeper environmental issue.”

+Last few hours left to apply!
+BJP IPA 2019 deadline: 20 December, 2018.
+There will be NO extended deadline.
 “Placed anonymously and often hidden from view, ‘Ex-Votos’ are offerings left by pilgrims as signs of gratitude and devotion,” explains Alys Tomlinson of the subjects of Ex-Voto, a series exploring offerings of religious devotion found at Christian pilgrimage sites.
 These small donations of gratitude take the form of handwritten notes neatly folded and hidden in the crevice of rocks, crosses etched into stone, or lengths of ribbon tied around piles of twigs, creating a tangible narrative between faith, person and the landscape.
 Ex-Voto explores this narrative through formal portraiture, large format landscape photography, and small, detailed still lives of the objects and markers left behind.
 Last year, the series was shortlisted for the BJP International Photography Award, and it has garnered global attention ever since.
-“To have my interests recognized as resonating beyond my own curious impulses is both exciting and encouraging,” says Alys of being shortlisted for last year’s BJP IPA, “While to receive recognition from judges with such distinctive reputations is a huge boost for my confidence, and gives me the motivation to …
+“To have my interests recognized as resonating beyond my own curious impulses is both exciting and encouraging,” says Alys of being shortlisted for last year’s BJP IPA, “While to receive recognition from …

+Less than two weeks to apply!
+BJP IPA 2019 deadline: 20 December, 2018 – 4pm GMT.
+There will be NO extended deadline.
 The latest edition of the BJP International Photography Award is now open for entries, offering photographers the chance to win a solo show at TJ Boulting, one of London UK’s leading galleries.
 As ever, British Journal of Photography are searching for established photographers to enter new projects with compelling narratives.
 The series may be shot in any format or camera model, on film or digital, and containing a minimum of 10 and a maximum of 15 images.
 The BJP International Photography Award is a once in a lifetime opportunity to get a solo show at renowned London UK gallery TJ Boulting.
 All costs will be covered for the show; from printing, framing and installation, to travel and accommodation, so the winning photographer can oversee the preparation of their exhibition and attend the opening night.
-Alongside the solo show, the winner’s work will also be published across British Journal of Photography’s print and digital channels, including in a dedicated four-page supplement inside the BJP, giving them exposure to influential industry leaders and our global audience.
-Winning …
+Alongside the solo show, the winner’s work will also be published across British Journal of Photography’s print and digital channels, …

 Hundreds of people crowd in the city of Ukraine, wearing helmets and holding flags, while a fire breaks out.
 A person in white-gloves wipes the blood off the face of a young man.
 Police line up with their bulletproof shields; one stands on the bonnet of a van preparing to fire his rifle.
 Maxim Dondyuk is a documentary photographer.
 His 2013-2014 project, Culture of the Confrontation, showcases perspective-shifting images of Euromaidan, the three-month long protests that erupted in Ukraine against the government, characterised as an event of major political symbolism for the European Union.